Claiming His Christmas Wife

 He knew better than to let himself get sucked back into her orbit, but what else could he say except, “I’ll be there as soon as I can.”

 Imogen remembered sitting down on the curb.
-It wasn’t a nice, rain-washed boulevard of freshly mown grass beneath century-old elms with a stripe of sidewalk, then an empty canvas of manicured lawn to her mother’s rose garden ending at the wide stairs to the double-door entrance of her childhood home.
+It hadn’t been a nice, rain-washed boulevard of freshly mown grass beneath century-old elms with a stripe of sidewalk, then an empty canvas of manicured lawn to her mother’s rose garden, ending at the wide stairs to the double-door entrance of her childhood home.

-She was trying to pretend she didn’t have an ear infection because those were for children.
+She had tried to pretend she didn’t have an ear infection because those were for children.
 Her sister had got them, not her.
 She hadn’t gone swimming recently.
-She didn’t know how it could have happened, but here she was like a damned toddler, nearly fainting with the agony of it, dizzy and hot and sick.
+She hadn’t known how it could have happened, but there she’d been like a damned toddler, nearly fainting with the agony of it, dizzy and hot and sick.

-She had to sit down before she fell down.
-A fever was nature’s way of killing a virus, so why wasn’t this running its course?
+She’d had to sit down before she fell down.
+A fever was nature’s way of killing a virus, so why hadn’t this run its course?
 And who passed out from such a silly thing, anyway?

 Her vision had dimmed at the edges, though.
-She had felt so awful in those moments, she hadn’t cared that she was sinking onto filthy concrete.
+She had felt so awful she hadn’t cared that the wet snow had been soaking through her clothes.
 Her only thought had been, This is how I die.
 She’d been okay with it.
-Her father would love this for her, dying like a dog in the gutter.
-Even Travis would probably conclude that she got what she deserved.
+Her father would have loved this for her, dying like a dog in the gutter a week before Christmas.
+Even Travis would probably conclude that she had got what she deserved.
 If he ever found out, which he wouldn’t.

 It had been a relief to succumb.
 Fighting was hard, especially when it was a losing battle.
 Giving up was so much easier.
 Why had she never tried it before?

-So she had died and now she was in, well, this probably wasn’t heaven, not that she had expected to get in there.
+Now she was in—well, this probably wasn’t heaven, not that she expected to get in there.
 It might be hell.
 She felt pretty lousy.
 Her body ached and her sore ear felt full of water.
-The other one was hyper-sensitive to the rustle of clothing and a distant conversation that bounced painfully inside her skull.
+The other one was hypersensitive to the rustle of clothing and a distant conversation that bounced painfully inside her skull.
 Her mouth was so dry she couldn’t swallow.
 She tried to form words and all she could manage was a whimper of misery.

 Something lifted off her arm, a warm weight she hadn’t recognized was there until it was gone, leaving her with a profound sense of loss.
 She heard footsteps, then a male voice.